 Dealing With The Excuses…

-There are all kinds of excuses we might give for not memorizing Scripture.
-NOTE, they are excuses, not reasons.
+There are many excuses (not reasons) we might give for not memorizing Scripture.

 - It’s too hard!
-Is it difficult?
-Sure.
-You’ve got to remember what the verse says, what book it’s in, what chapter it’s in, and what verse it’s at.
-That is hard to do.
-But the more we do it, the easier it becomes.
-Seldom are things that are worth having easy to come by.
-Yes, it’s difficult, but you will reap great rewards.
+It is difficult.
+You need to remember what it says and where it is.
+That is hard, but the more we do it, the easier it becomes.
+Seldom are worthwhile things easy, but we will reap great rewards.

 - I have a poor memory!
 Join the club!
-Just ask my wife, she’ll tell you how bad my memory is.
-One of the keys to overcoming a poor memory is repetition,.
+Ask my wife and she will tell you about my memory.
+Repetition is important.
 The more we look at something, the more acquainted we’ll be with it.
-For some that may require looking at it over and over, and over, and over.
+That may require looking at it over and over.
 Is that an issue?
-We ought to want to look at God’s word time and again.
-Also, use memory tools and triggers (ie. John 3:16 & 1 John 3:16), location on the page, key words, etc..
-We tend to remember things that are important to us.
-Do you know the lyrics of a favourite song?
-Do you remember birthdays?
-Do you know how to get to a favourite spot?
-We need to make God’s word a favourite and work on remembering it.
+We should look at God’s word often.
+Using memory tools and triggers will help also (ie. John 3:16 & 1 John 3:16; page location; keywords; etc.).
+We remember things that are important to us – birthdays, directions, favourite songs, etc..
+We need to favour God’s word and work on remembering it.

 - I don’t have time.
 If so, then you are too busy.
 We’re not talking about devoting 6 hours a day to remembering verses.
-This is about consistently studying our Bibles and working to have it on our minds.
-It is about taking a single text at a time and writing in upon our hearts.
+This is about consistently studying our Bible and having it on our minds.
+It is about taking a single text at a time and writing it upon our hearts.

 - I can just look it up.
-Yup, you’re right.
-But what are we telling God when we say we’ll just look it up when we need it?
-Isn’t that what we do with trivia facts?
-In fact, some people are a wealth of useless facts.
+You’re right, but what are we telling God if we say we’ll just look it up when we need it?
+We do that with trivia facts.
+Some people are a wealth of useless facts.
 Why not decide to be a wealth of useful instruction?
 A verse in our heart is more valuable than a verse in the hand.

 Working On Memorization….